 - Advance Directives and issues arising out of your wishes

 - Delivering compliments to staff and physicians who earn your praise.

 Dial 706.453.5195 or 0 from your hospital room telephone.

-Pastoral Care – At St. Mary’s Good Samaritan, a dedicated staff of Sisters and chaplains is available to provide a full range of spiritual services in accord with the patient’s religious beliefs.
+Spiritual Care – At St. Mary’s Good Samaritan, a dedicated staff of Sisters and chaplains is available to provide a full range of spiritual services in accord with the patient’s religious beliefs.
 To arrange a visit with a chaplain, please call 706.453.5195 or visit our Mission Services page.

 Meals – St. Mary’s Good Samaritan provides up to three meals a day directly to your room.
 Your meals are included with your admission.

 - For snacks or beverages, or for meal service after hours, please talk to your nurse.

 - Guest meal trays are available; certificates can be pre-purchased in the Cafeteria.